numpy/user-survey-2020-details/site/content/priorities.md

 fig.tight_layout()
 ```

-% TODO: Add analysis of the write-in answers
+[^other]: Excluding `Other`, which was an optional category and therefore
+          constitutes the majority of the "lowest-priority".